 International Society of Hypertension (ISH) launched a screening campaign in 2017 to raise awareness about blood pressure.
 Through this campaign, the ISH aims to improve global health.
 The campaign is endorsed by WHL.

 What is hypertension?

-To understand this better, try imagining your heart beats.
+To understand this better, try imagining your heartbeats.
 Every time your heart is beating, it is actually pumping blood to your entire body.
-This way it is supplying the body with required energy and oxygen.
+This way it is supplying the body with the required energy and oxygen.
 As this blood starts moving to different parts of your body, it keeps pushing against the sides of the blood vessels.
-The strength of this push is called the blood pressure.
+The strength of this push is called blood pressure.
 When a person is suffering from hypertension, the force of the blood against the artery walls is too high.